Barbell Behind Back Shrug

 Also known as

-Behind The Back Shrug, Reverse Barbell Shrug
+Behind the Back Barbell Shrug, Rear Barbell Shrug, Barbell Trap Shrug Behind Back

 Found this helpful?